Every year, Planned Parenthood affiliates all over the country hold gala fundraisers and other events to promote their agenda.

 Think about where you’ll want to post your signs, depending on how large a turnout you get.
 Consider visibility for passing cars, guests being dropped off, and foot traffic.
 Finally, figure out where your volunteers can park their cars.

-We find that we often have to “play it by ear” as to when to conclude a protest like this.
+We find we often have to “play it by ear” as to when to conclude a protest like this.
 Sometimes all of Planned Parenthood’s guests have arrived within an hour, and we wrap it up.
-Other times we have to wait longer, but we never hold a protest like this for more than 2 hours.
-Anything longer than 90 minutes begins to tax your volunteers.
-In fact, when publicizing an protest like this, we often share only the start time
+When publicizing an protest like this, only share the start time.

 You’re likely to be visited by local law enforcement during your protest, especially if the Planned Parenthood event is being held at an entertainment venue like a theater or restaurant.
 The management or patrons are likely to complain to police.

 This is nothing to worry about.
 See the Pro-Life Basic Training unit “Working with police at your pro-life event” for helpful advice, including whether or not to inform the police about your protest plans in advance.
 This unit also addresses how to work with private security guards, whom you may also encounter during your protest.

 Reaching out to the media and earning coverage

 You can dramatically increase the impact of your protest if it gets covered by the local media.
 While this can be very challenging in large media market’s like the League’s headquarters city of Chicago, often media outlets in smaller markets will jump at the chance to cover something like this.